 Accounting Principles: Federation's financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").

-Adopted Accounting Pronouncements: Federation has implemented all applicable accounting pronouncements within the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") that are in effect as of June 30, 2020 and 2019, including the accounting pronouncements discussed below.
+Adopted Accounting Pronouncements: Federation has implemented all applicable accounting pronouncements within the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") that are in effect as of June 30, 2021 and 2020.